Academic Policies and Procedures

 Due to the numerous attendance requirements throughout medical school, students are strongly encouraged to live no more than a 50-mile radius from the school during their OMS-I and OMS-II years at LUCOM.

 While students are encouraged to attend all educational sessions, individual faculty members may have specific requirements for attendance during their course as detailed in the syllabus.
 The attendance policy for each course will be specified in the course syllabus along with make-up requirements and/or penalties.
 All mandatory Learning Activities (LA’s) for a course will be identified in the syllabus, subject to change with advance notice to the class via email or announcement.
 The consequences for unexcused absence from a mandatory LA will be delineated in the syllabus (e.g., deduction of 2% from the final course grade).
 Any student who misses a mandatory learning activity without prior approval, except unavoidable absences (see below) will be considered absent.
-See 8.7.B Attendance for attendance policies for graded learning activities.
+See above, in the Examinations section, for attendance policies for graded learning activities.

 Students requesting to be excused from a mandatory learning activity or examination must submit the request to the Office of Medical Education (OME) prior to the date of absence, at least 30 days for pre-planned events (i.e., professional meetings, weddings).
 The excused absence request must be submitted via the online Excused Absence Request Form (see syllabus for link).
 A request is not considered approved until the student receives an email confirmation from the OME.
 Likewise, the OME will communicate if a request has been denied.
 LUCOM does not grant excused absences retroactively except in dire emergencies, but it does grant reasonable excused absences for requests made in advance.
 Unavoidable absences (i.e., illness, death of an immediate family member, motor vehicle accidents, etc.) may be excused as determined by the OME.